Rashaan Fernandes

 Rashaan Fernandes (born 29 July 1998) is a Dutch professional footballer who plays as a winger for Cypriot club Omonia 29M.

-Career
+Club career

 In July 2019, Fernandes went on trial with Go Ahead Eagles, but was not offered a contract.
 Fernandes did eventually get the chance to play for Go Ahead Eagles, as his contract came to an end at Telstar after the 2021–22 season and he signed a three-year contract with Go Ahead Eagles.

 On 30 January 2024, Fernandes was loaned to Liga Portugal 2 club União de Leiria until the end of the 2023–24 season.

 On 5 July 2024, Fernandes agreed to join PAC Omonia 29M in Cyprus.

+International career

+Fernandes played 9 games (2 goals) for the Netherlands national under-16 football team.

 Personal life

 Born in the Netherlands, Fernandes is of Surinamese descent.